Jubatian/rrpge-spec/specs/kernel.rst

-The kernel does not use the video peripheral for any of it's internal tasks, so it does not stall on user initiated video operations.
+The kernel does not use the video peripheral for any of it's internal tasks, so it does not stall on user initiated Graphics FIFO operations.

 Some video related kernel calls are exceptions, these are mentioned at the appropriate calls in the "kcall.rst" documentation.
+These are allowed to terminate the user application if they are called while the Graphics FIFO blocks.